-Venus Express is the first spacecraft to perform a global investigation of the Venusian atmosphere.
+Venus Express was the first spacecraft to perform a global investigation of the Venusian atmosphere.

-Venus Express is studying our nearest planetary neighbour.
-In particular, it is investigating the noxious atmosphere and clouds in detail and making global maps of the planet’s surface temperatures.
+Venus Express studied our nearest planetary neighbour.
+In particular, it investigated the noxious atmosphere and clouds in detail and made global maps of the planet’s surface temperatures.

-Venus is our nearest planetary neighbour, approaching twice as closely to Earth as Mars ever does.
+Venus is our nearest planetary neighbour, approaching twice as close to Earth as Mars ever does.
 In terms of size and mass, Venus is Earth’s twin and yet it has evolved in a radically different manner, with a surface temperature hotter than a kitchen oven and a choking mixture of noxious gases for an atmosphere.
-Venus Express will make unique studies of this atmosphere.
+Venus Express has made unique studies of this atmosphere.

 In the past, both the Russians and Americans have sent spacecraft to Venus.
 As the closest planet to the Earth, it was a natural target.
 These studies revealed details about the surface of the planet, but left many scientific puzzles unresolved.

 Venusian weather cannot be explained simply by comparing it to the Earth’s.
 Scientists are unable to explain some of the more extreme atmospheric phenomena that take place on Venus.
 For example, the planet only rotates once every 243 Earth days, and in the opposite direction.
 However, in the upper atmosphere, hurricane-force winds sweep around Venus, taking just four Earth days to entirely circumnavigate the planet!

 The surface of Venus also baffles scientists.
 The oldest craters seem to be only 500 million years old, which may indicate that the planet behaves like a volcanic pressure cooker.
 On Earth, the constant, steady eruption of volcanoes and the shifting of the Earth’s surface, causing earthquakes, ensure that the energy released by the Earth is dissipated gradually.